 Mr. Kaufman is a partner at Vivitiv, an issue oriented design firm providing creative services for organizations involved in housing, technology issues, education, the environment, the arts, and more.
 Mark attended the School of Visual Arts in New York and has over 30 years experience as a designer, illustrator and comics artist.

-The illustrations of Mark Kaufman have appeared in publications and websites worldwide including The New York Times, The Progressive, The Stranger, National Lampoon, Willamette Week, Sasquatch Books, Fine Cooking Magazine, The Oxford American, Newsbound.com, and Uppercase Magazine.
+The illustrations of Mark Kaufman have appeared in publications and websites worldwide including The New York Times, The Nib, Topic, The Progressive, The Stranger, National Lampoon, Willamette Week, Sasquatch Books, Fine Cooking Magazine, and The Oxford American.
 Mark is the creator of the comic strips American Affairs Desk and I Drew This Thing.
 His work has also been featured in the books Thinking Creatively, The Best of LCD: The Art and Writing of WFMU, Magnificent Marvelous Me, and The Big Book of Green Design.
+He is the designer of and a contributor to The Nib Magazine.

 Mark has also been interviewed on the Escape From Illustration Island Podcast and DesignTaxi.com.
 Mr. Kaufman and partner Jacqueline McCarthy have been profiled in Step Inside Design Magazine and Rock, Paper, Ink.